top of page

 Until there's a test, awareness is best!

 Historically ovarian cancer was called the “silent killer” because symptoms were not thought to develop until the chance of cure was poor.
-However, recent studies have shown this term is untrue and that the following symptoms are much more likely to occur in women with ovarian cancer than women in the general population.
+However, recent studies have shown this term is untrue and that the following symptoms are much more likely to occur in women with ovarian cancer than those assigned female at birth in the general population.
 These symptoms include:

 "I have been cancer free for months now.
 I went in for a simple stomach ache and left with the news that I had ovarian cancer.
 Now that I am cancer free thanks to chemo, doctors, and support from my family and community, I want to show back my gratitude by doing this race.
 We are not alone, we are in this together"